vdao26/Spotify-Global-Trends/docs/technical_documentation.md

    - Run analysis directly on the DataFrame, or
    - Query the SQLite database and analyze those results.

-## Known Limitations or Future Enhancements
+## Known Limitations and Future Enhancements

 **Known Limitations**